bhishanpoudel123/bhishanpoudel123.github.io/quiz_mcq/data/Data_Analysis/README.md

 Which technique is most appropriate for efficiently clustering a dataset with millions of data points and hundreds of features?

 **Options**

 1. `Mini-batch K-means` with dimensionality reduction
 2. `HDBSCAN` with feature selection
 3. `Birch` (Balanced Iterative Reducing and Clustering using Hierarchies)
-4. `Spectral clustering` with Nyström approximation
+4. `Spectral clustering` with NystrÃ¶m approximation

 **Answer**
 `Birch` (Balanced Iterative Reducing and Clustering using Hierarchies)